jonathonp3/void-notes/INSTALLATION/Install btrfs with subvolumes in base installation.md

 Caution Notes

-Existing Operating System: Do not reformat existing EFI partitions Verify current partition layout before modifications Backup important data before partitioning
+Do not reformat existing EFI partition if you have another operating system installed.

-Recommended Additional Steps

-Verify partition sizes
-Double-check filesystem types
-Ensure correct partition flags are set
+Backup important data before partitioning

 # Void base installation